jlrd/ScheduledTaskReleasePipeline/README.md

 # Jenkins "The Butler"

 Jenkins strength is around centralized automation.
-Traditionally that automation is in support of software development continuous integration (CI) and continous development (CD).
-The typical workflow is capture code from source control, test that code, build that code, produce an "artifact" (exe, msi, java jar or war, a zip file, "a thing" etc), intiate further testing, and lastly initiate a deployment to production.
+Traditionally that automation is in support of software development continuous integration (CI) and continuous development (CD).
+The typical workflow is capture code from source control, test that code, build that code, produce an "artifact" (exe, msi, java jar or war, a zip file, "a thing" etc), initiate further testing, and lastly initiate a deployment to production.

 For ScheduledTasks that is a little different.
-While the "build" phase and the "testing" phase might be non-existant or truncated, the capturing code from source control, and deploy to production are still in effect.
+While the "build" phase and the "testing" phase might be non-existent or truncated, the capturing code from source control, and deploy to production are still in effect.
 We therefore have a compressed, shortened, or simplified pipeline.
-This scheduled task pipeline gets the benifits of keeping your scheduled task script code in Git but still facilitates having it reliabley executed when and where needed.
+This scheduled task pipeline gets the benefits of keeping your scheduled task script code in Git but still facilitates having it reliably executed when and where needed.
 Its the butler that shuttles your code from source control to production, and keeps track of all the intervening details.

 ## Jenkins Pipeline

 This is achieved with Jenkins Pipeline functionality.
 There are two types of Jenkins Pipelines.
-Its very important to know this so when you are searching documenation or Googling for help you make sure you find the right solution to your need.
+Its very important to know this so when you are searching documentation or Googling for help you make sure you find the right solution to your need.

-Scripted Pipline vs. Declaritive Pipeline
+Scripted Pipeline vs. Declaritive Pipeline

 + [Getting Started with Pipeline](https://jenkins.io/doc/book/pipeline/getting-started/)
 + [Declarative Pipeline Syntax](https://jenkins.io/doc/book/pipeline/syntax/)